MagnumOpuses/jobtechdev.se/content/faq/_index.md

                },
                {
-                "q":"Where can I find a full list of possible options for at least employment_type and occupation_field fields?", "a":"You could get a list of possible options for the employment_type and the other fields, by using the Taxonomy API.
-For example use this curl -X GET “https://open-api.dev.services.jtech.se/taxonomy/search?offset=0&type=employment-type&show-count=false” -H “accept: application/json” -H “api-key: XXXXX”  Replace XXXXX with your API key"
+                "q":"Where can I find a full list of possible options for at least employment_type and occupation_field fields?", "a":"You could get a list of possible options for the employment_type and the other fields, by using the <a href='https://open-api.dev.services.jtech.se/' target='blank'>Taxonomy API</a> For example use this curl -X GET “https://open-api.dev.services.jtech.se/taxonomy/search?offset=0&type=employment-type&show-count=false” -H “accept: application/json” -H “api-key: XXXXX”  Replace XXXXX with your API key"
                }
           ]
     }